MRtrix3/mrtrix3/docs/reference/commands/dirorder.rst

 Synopsis
 --------

-Reorder a set of directions to ensure near-uniformity upon truncation - i.e. if the scan is terminated early, the acquired directions are still close to optimal
+Reorder a set of directions to ensure near-uniformity upon truncation

 Usage
 --------